-Responsible Investment (RI) - alongside consideration and evidential management of ESG issues - has been a key priority for the WPP since we were established in 2017.
+Responsible investment (RI) - alongside consideration and evidential management of Environmental, Social and Governance (ESG) issues - has been a key priority for the WPP since we were established in 2017.
 Various activities have been carried out over the year to embed RI practices in all that we do, which we believe will result in better outcomes for the Pool's stakeholders.
-Through Hymans Robertson, for 2022/23, we have increased our resourcing in this area by having a dedicated RI specialist who works closely with the WPP on all RI related matters and represent the WPP at external events.